Excel VBA Sub Procedure

 Types of VBA Subroutine

 The words “Public” & “Private” are accessibility modifiers that allow us to use them sub procedures differently.

 - Public Sub Procedure allows us to use the procedure in all the modules of the workbook.

 - Private Sub Procedure allows us to use the procedure only in the current module, nowhere else.

-For example, look at the below image of Public Code which is there in Module 1.
+For example, look at the below image of the Public Code, which is there in Module 1.

 Now in Module 2 also I can use this subprocedure.